WesOfX/perlin-noise-depreciated/README.md

 A small library for easily creating perlin noise.
 Strongly based on Ken Perlin's Improved Noise from 2002.

-The API consists of two classes, Perlin::Generator and Perlin::Noise.
-Generator is for generating noise on-demand.
-Noise is for generating 2D arrays of noise using parameters for frequency, octaves, and persistence.

 ## Perlin::Generator

 To use the Generator class, construct an object using either the